roland-redmount/relativeflux/README.md

-# Simpleflux
+# Relativeflux

-This is a python package for nonstationary metabolic flux analysis, in the "simple" case where only a single isotopomer is present.
-Metabolic systems that lack condensation/cleavage reactions can be analyzed with this package.
+This is a python package for nonstationary relative metabolic flux analysis.
+This treats the case where only a single isotopomer is present, and where the metabolic network contains only linear or branched pathways, and no cycles.